Mikeyzy/MHW-ReShadeInjectorPP/readme.md

 To setup, go to reshade's website (https://reshade.me) and download reshade, then select MHW and DX12.
 After installed the presets and shader packs, copy the content of this tool into MHW's root folder. there are 3 files in total:
-	MHW-ReShadeInjector++.exe
+	MHW-ReShadeInjector++.exe (MHW-ReShadeInjectorD++.exe)
 	inject.exe
 	uninstall_MHW-ReShadeInjector.bat
+For Steam users:
 	Run 'MHW-ReShadeInjector++.exe' to start MHW with ReShade.
+For Non-Steam users:
+	Run 'MHW-ReShadeInjectorD++.exe' to start MHW with ReShade.
 When ReShade is first installed or updated, running this tool will auto update the file before start the injector.

 To uninstall, just run uninstall_MHW-ReShadeInjector.bat to remove this tool.